Oklahoma Law Enforcement Memorial

 OLEM – 4S-3-16 NLEOM – 37W24

-Daniel "Dan" Maples - Deputy U.S. Marshal
+Daniel Parry "Dan" Maples - Deputy U.S. Marshal

-Late Wednesday evening, May 5, 1887, Deputy Marshal Daniel Maples was returning to camp in Tahlequah where he was with his posse, George Jefferson, investigating illegal whiskey operations when Deputy Marshal Maples was shot in the chest from ambush.
+Late Wednesday evening, May 4, 1887, Deputy Marshal Daniel Maples was returning to camp in Tahlequah where he was with his posse, George Jefferson, investigating illegal whiskey operations when Deputy Marshal Maples was shot in the chest from ambush.
 Deputy Marshal Daniel Maples fired four shots at his attacker as he fell, missing his assailant.
-Deputy Marshal Maples died shortly after midnight on Thursday, May 6th from his chest wound.
-Ned Christie, a Cherokee, was quickly suspected of being Deputy Marshal Maples’ killer and a warrant for his arrest issued.
-For over five years the deputy marshals tried to arrest Ned Chritie.
-Finally, the early morning hours of Friday, November 4, 1892, Ned Chritie was killed in a fiery gun battle with Deputy U.S. Marshals at Christie’s fortress type log cabin.
+Deputy Marshal Maples died shortly after midnight on Thursday, May 5th from his chest wound.

 In 1918, thirty-one years after Deputy Marshal Daniel Maples’ death, Richard A. “Dick” Humphrey, an eyewitness to the murder of Deputy Marshal Maples, finally revealed that the killer was in fact Thomas Bud Trainor, Jr. who had been killed in 1896.